Extractive is not Faithful: An Investigation of Broad Unfaithfulness Problems in Extractive Summarization

 Annotators are asked to judge whether the summary has each of the five types of unfaithfulness via five \emph{yes or no} questions and if yes, justify the choice by pointing out the unfaithful parts.
 Details of the annotation can be found in Appendix~\ref{sec:appendix_human_eval}.

 Four annotators, two of the authors (PhD students trained in NLP/CL) and two other CS undergraduate students (researchers in NLP/CL), conducted all annotations carefully in about 3 months.
-Each of the 1500 summaries first was labeled by two annotators independently.
-Then, they worked together to resolve their differences in annotating incorrect coreference, incomplete coreference, incorrect discourse, and incomplete discourse because these errors have little subjectivity, and thus agreements can be achieved.
+Each of the 1600 summaries first was labeled by two annotators independently.
+Then, they worked together to resolve their differences in annotating incorrect/incomplete coreferences and incorrect/incomplete discourses because these errors have little subjectivity and agreements can be achieved.
 The judgment of misleading information is more subjective.
 Hence, each annotator independently double-checked examples that they labeled \emph{no} while their partner labeled \emph{yes}, with their partner's answers shown to them.
 They do not have to change their mind if they do not agree with their partner.
 This step is meant to make sure nothing is missed by accident.
-After that, we keep both answers.
-In total, 140 examples have at least one misleading label, out of which, 74 examples have both annotators' misleading labels.
+In total, 149 examples have at least one misleading label, out of which, 79 examples have both annotators' misleading labels.
 In analysis, we only view a summary as misleading when both annotators labeled \emph{yes}, regardless of the fact that they may have different reasons.

-To avoid one issue in the summary being identified as multiple types of errors, we give different priorities to different error types: incorrect coreference $=$ incorrect discourse $>$ incomplete coreference $=$ incomplete discourse $>$ other misleading information.
-In other words, if an issue is labeled as one type, it will not be labeled for other equal- or lower-priority types.